 How Funtenna Works

-For demo purpose, Cui infected a wireless printer with the malicious code to make it act as a transmitter.
-But this same technique could be used with other devices including laptop or computer system.
+For demo purposes, Cui infected a wireless printer with the malicious code to make it act as a transmitter.
+But this same technique could be used with other devices including laptops or computer systems.
 Now the researcher can force the hacked device to produce ultrasounds and radio signals that can be modified to silently transmit data out of the printer to the nearby receiver located outside the office block.